 Instructors were able to program events and radio communications to support their exercise.
 The crew under training heard radio traffic appropriate to the selected frequency – for example the approach or the ground sectors – at the correct time during the progress of the flight.
 However, the simulated radio environment was audio only and without interaction between the ownship and other traffic.
 Nonetheless, the subsystem reportedly enhanced overall realism and added training value for the pilots.

-The lack of automated ATC and other traffic in flight simulators has been a widely recognised issue, and up until now, has remained so for many years, despite varied efforts within the flight training industry to ‘close the gap’.
+The lack of automated ATC and other traffic in flight simulators has been a widely recognised issue, and has remained for many years, despite varied efforts within the flight training industry to ‘close the gap’.